MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 In this step, you can add or remove available tables and properties from your ServiceNow data source.
 Microsoft 365 has already selected few tables and properties by default.

 With a ServiceNow query string, you can specify conditions for syncing tickets.
 It's like a **Where** clause in a **SQL Select** statement.
 For example, you can choose to index only tickets that are created in the last six months and are in open state.
-To learn about creating your own query string, see [Generate an encoded query string using a filter](https://docs.servicenow.com/bundle/paris-platform-user-interface/page/use/using-lists/task/t_GenEncodQueryStringFilter.html).
+To learn about creating your own query string, see [Generate an encoded query string using a filter](https://docs.servicenow.com/en-US/bundle/sandiego-platform-user-interface/page/use/using-lists/task/t_GenEncodQueryStringFilter.html).

 Use the preview results button to verify the sample values of the selected properties and query filter.

 ## Step 5: Manage search permissions

 The ServiceNow Tickets Graph Connector supports search permissions visible to **Only people with access to this data source**.
-Indexed tickets appear in the search results and is visible to  users who have access to them via `assigned_to` and `opened_by` fields.
+Indexed tickets appear in the search results and are visible to users who have access to them via `assigned_to` and `opened_by` fields.

 When you choose **Only people with access to this data source**, you need to further choose whether your ServiceNow instance has Azure Active Directory (Azure AD) provisioned users or Non-Azure AD users.